 8.1.
 Udacity Materials.
 Customer agrees that Udacity or its suppliers retain all right, title and interest (including all patent, copyright, trademark, trade secret and other intellectual property rights) in and to Online Courses, including training videos, Course Materials and the Udacity Platform, Performance Data, and any and all related and underlying technology, content and documentation; and any derivative works, modifications or improvements of any of the foregoing, including as may incorporate Feedback (collectively, “Udacity Materials”).
 Except for the limited subscription rights expressly set forth in the Agreement, and not withstanding any use of the words “purchase”, “sale” or like terms, no other rights in any Udacity Materials are granted to Customer.
 Customer, from time to time, may submit comments, questions, suggestions or other feedback relating to any Online Course or service to Udacity (“Feedback”).
 Udacity may freely use or exploit Feedback in connection with any of its products or services.

 8.2.
 Customer Access to Udacity Platform.
 To the extent Customer receives administrative access to the Udacity Platform, Customer may use the Udacity Platform only in accordance with the Agreement (including any Order Form) for its internal business purposes.
 Customer shall keep user ID and password information strictly confidential and not share such information with any unauthorized person.
-Customer will not (and will not allow anyone else to): (a) rent, lease, copy, disclose, provide access to or sublicense the Udacity Platform; (b) use the Udacity Platform for the benefit of or to provide any service to a third party; (c) reverse engineer, decompile, disassemble, or otherwise seek to obtain the source code or non-public APIs to the Udacity Platform, except to the extent expressly permitted by applicable law (and then only upon advance notice to Udacity); (d) remove any product-identification or proprietary notice or legend from the Udacity Platform; or (e) publicly disseminate information regarding the performance of the Udacity Platform.
+Customer will not (and will not allow anyone else to): (a) rent, lease, copy, disclose, provide access to or sublicense the Udacity Platform; (b) use the Udacity Platform for the benefit of or to provide any service to a third party; (c) reverse engineer, decompile, disassemble, or otherwise seek to obtain the source code or non-public APIs to the Udacity Platform, except to the extent expressly permitted by applicable law (and then only upon advance notice to Udacity); (d) remove any product-identification or proprietary notice or legend from the Udacity Platform; (e) use the administrative access to provide any personally identifiable information relating to any student, other than Registration Data provided and Student Data provided by Students, or (f) publicly disseminate information regarding the performance of the Udacity Platform.

 9. LIMITATION OF REMEDIES AND DAMAGES.